airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-schema-changes.md

 To re-enable the streams, ensure the correct **Primary Key** and **Cursor** are selected for each stream and save the connection.
 You will be prompted to clear the affected streams so that Airbyte can ensure future syncs are successful.

 ### Backfill new or renamed columns
 To further automate the propagation of schema changes, Airbyte also offers the option to backfill new or renamed columns as a part of the sync.
-This means that anytime a new  column is detected through the auto-propagation of schema changes, Airbyte will sync the entire stream again so that any values in the new columns will be completely filled.
+This means that anytime a new  column is detected through the auto-propagation of schema changes, Airbyte will sync the entire stream again so that all values in the new columns will be completely filled, even if the row was not updated.
+If this option is not enabled, only rows that are updated as a part of the regular sync will be populated with a value.

 This feature will only perform the backfill when `Detect and propagate schema changes` is set to `Propagate all changes` or `Propagate columns changes only` and Airbyte detects the schema change as a part of a sync.
 Refreshing the schema manually and applying schema changes will not allow the backfill to occur.